Welcome to the Town of Taghkanic

 All persons interested in commenting on the proposed local law shall be heard at such time.

 A full and complete copy of the proposed local law is available at the office of the Taghkanic Town Clerk during normal business hours.
-A copy of the proposed local law, along with the previous version, previous public comments, and minutes of the STR hearing are available by clicking the following links:
+A copy of the document can also be downloaded by clicking HERE.

 Cheryl Rogers